 - Art and creativity are integral to the culture of the Garfield Park community and artists view the neighborhood as their long-term home.
 Plus, residents feel positive about artists in the community.

 To do this, we’re taking a four-prong approach: Opening a large community art space in a neighborhood, a sound art space with a community radio station on the Shelby Street commercial corridor, affordable artist housing, and advocacy for a safer and more walkable village.

-So far, we have purchased and renovated a 12,000-square-foot manufacturing building called Tube Factory artspace as the anchor for our work.
+In 2015 and 2016, we purchased and renovated a 12,000-square-foot manufacturing building called Tube Factory artspace as the anchor for our work.
 This previously vacant facility built for use by a dairy in 1908 is a workshop and hub for our citywide placemaking work, a socially engaged art lab, and a space for contemporary exhibitions from local and national artists focused on place, and a large room for community meetings and cultural events.
 It opened in May of 2016.